-The APEC "Low-Carbon Town (LCT)" refers to towns in the APEC region that have a clear target of CO2 emissions reduction and comprehensive measures to achieve it for sustainable development.
+The APEC ‰ow-Carbon Town (LCT)+refers to towns in the APEC region that have a clear target of CO2 emissions reduction and comprehensive measures to achieve it for sustainable development and a mechanism to monitor the progress toward the target of CO2 emissions reduction.

 In this report, a town is defined as part of a city, while a city stands for any size of cities ranging from a small city to a big city and a greater city area.
 As per this report, a district is considered part of a town.
 A town also means a village as a village is deemed as a smaller agricultural/fishing/resort town/area.

-There are two types of low carbon town development, namely, greenfield development and brownfield development.
+There are two types of low carbon town development, namely, greenfield development and brownfield development (redevelopment of an existing city).
 In the case of greenfield development, it will make sense to make a low carbon development plan covering a whole city.
 In the case of brownfield development, it is not practical to make a whole existing city low carbon at one time.
 Instead, a low carbon development will normally proceed on a step by step basis, for example, from one district to another or from one part of city to another.

-To summarize, the APEC LCT means towns, cities and villages which seek to become low carbon with a quantitative CO2 emissions reduction target and a concrete low carbon developing plan irrespective of its size, characteristics and type of development.
+To summarize, the APEC LCT means towns, cities and villages which seek to become low carbon with a quantitative CO_2 emissions reduction target and a concrete low carbon developing plan irrespective of its size, characteristics and type of development.

-Figure 7 shows the image of the APEC LCT where the most suitable low carbon measures are applied to different districts of the "Town" in a comprehensive manner considering cost effectiveness, availability of resources and characteristics of each district.
+Figure 7 shows the image of the APEC LCT where the most suitable low carbon measures are applied to different districts of the ‰wn+in a comprehensive manner considering cost effectiveness, availability of resources and characteristics of each district.

 Towns in the APEC region have varying degrees of population, population density, economic capability, climatic conditions, and level of basic infrastructure provision.
-There is also different land usage patterns observed in the towns, for example, one town may be comprised of mainly business and commercial districts, while another town may be comprised of a primarily industrial manufacturing district, and another mainly comprised of residential districts, while another may be an agricultural town, etc. An applicable combination of low-carbon measures and available non-fossil energy resources will be different according to the characteristics of the town for a low carbon development.
+There is also different land usage patterns observed in the towns, for example, one town may be comprised of mainly business and commercial districts, while another town may be comprised of a primarily industrial manufacturing district, and another mainly comprised of residential districts, while another may be an agricultural town, etc.

+An applicable combination of low-carbon measures and available non-fossil energy resources will be different according to the characteristics of the town for a low carbon development.